SAP/devops-docker-images/README.md

 ````

 ### 3) Via project "Piper"
 In case you are using [project "Piper"](https://sap.github.io/jenkins-library/) you can configure certain steps to use docker images instead of the local Jenkins environment.
-These steps will automaticall pull and run these images.
+These steps will automatically pull and run these images.

 # How to obtain support